-|Year:||7th at MIT|
+|Year:||11th at MIT|

 |Previous College:||UMass Boston|

-Todd Carroll was named the MIT pitching coach in January of 2010.
+Todd Carroll was named the MIT pitching coach in January of 2010 and enters his 11th season at MIT in 2020.
 No stranger to northeast baseball, he had previously been an assistant coach at UMass-Boston, Salem Community College and Harvard University.
 At UMass-Boston, Carroll helped the Beacons to their first winning record in school history in 2002.
 At Salem, both of Carroll’s pitching staffs finished the year with earned run averages under four and in 2007, Harvard’s pitching staff led the Ivy League by nearly a full run.

 Carroll has also gained experience through summer baseball, coaching in three of the most prestigious leagues in the country.
-From 2002-2005 he was the pitching coach of the Mill City All Americans of the New England Collegiate Baseball League, working under current MIT assistant coach Chip Forrest.
+From 2002-2005 he was the pitching coach of the Mill City All-Americans of the New England Collegiate Baseball League, working under former MIT assistant coach Chip Forrest.
 In 2007, Carroll served as an assistant coach with the Wareham Gatemen of the Cape Cod Baseball League, and in 2008, he served as the Head Coach of the Bennington Bombers of the New York Collegiate League.

 Carroll has also spent a year as an associate scout with the Major League Baseball scouting bureau.
 A noted clinic instructor, Carroll has worked clinics at Boston College, Harvard and the University of Arizona, amongst others.
 Overall, 65 of Carroll’s former players have signed professional contracts.